-People often think that managing a wairehouse is pretty simple; all they have to do is arrange the inventory so it can be found easily.
+People often think that managing a warehouse is pretty simple; all they have to do is arrange the inventory so it can be found easily.
 But the fact is, managing a warehouse is not just about putting everything in place.
-It’s also about maximising the productivity while reducing costs and save money.
-There are a number of costs involved in a warehouse management, such as shipping, labour, storage, and more.
+It’s also about maximizing productivity while reducing costs and save money.
+There are a number of costs involved in warehouse management, such as shipping, labor, storage, and more.

 Most warehouse managers are always in search of continuous improvement as well as warehouse’s cost savings in both time and money.
-As the cost of labour is increasing, so with the increase in the minimum wage, warehouses are focusing on gaining more productivity per labour hour.
-Well, there are certain ways to reduce costs on warehouse operation that can help you save both time and money.
+As the cost of labor is increasing, so with the increase in the minimum wage, warehouses are focusing on gaining more productivity per labor hour.
+Well, there are certain ways to reduce costs on warehouse operations that can help you save both time and money.

 Consider these factors mentioned below that will go a long way to save money on warehouse operations.

-Though, if you combine labour management with your company’s warehouse management system, it can reduce costs up to 30% by identifying the areas of high performance as well as the comparable inefficiencies.
-Consider these practices to save on labour cost.
+Though, if you combine labor management with your company’s warehouse management system, it can reduce costs up to 30% by identifying the areas of high performance as well as the comparable inefficiencies.
+Consider these practices to save on labor costs.